Electronics notes/Touch screen notes

 Resistive

 Most simpler touch screens are resistive.
-For a good time they were the rather cheaper option -- largely though economy of scale.
+For a while this was all we really had, for a while this was the cheaper option (probably largely though economy of scale).

 They need more force than the later capacitive type, and may require a stylus to be useful.